The best time to go to Machu Picchu

 Via the Inca Trail

-The Inca Trail, which takes about four days over roughly 40km of moderate to demanding trekking, usually starts at Piscacucho, otherwise known as Kilometre 82 (although you can also start at the ruins of Qoriwayrachina), and ends at Machu Picchu.
+The Classic Inca Trail, which takes about four days over roughly 40km of moderate to demanding trekking, usually starts at Piscacucho, otherwise known as Kilometre 82 (although you can also start at the ruins of Qoriwayrachina), and ends at Machu Picchu.

 You can find a list of official tour operators on the Association of Tourism Agencies of Cusco website.